 For accounts starting from $25,000 to $99,999, the platform charges management fees of 0.70%.
 If you invest $100,000 to $249,999, the fees drop to 0.50%.
 If you have $250,000 or more to invest, the fees are only 0.35%:

 $25,000 to $99,999

 $100,000 – $249,999

 The good news is that with the Zacks Advantage Pledge, you can receive a 100% refund of the management fees in the first year if you are unhappy with the investment services of the platform.

 The minimum deposit is $25,000, which is very high compared to other automated online advisors.
 But this isn’t bad either, considering the fact that Zacks Advantage is primarily for investors with more than $100,000 to invest.

 Zacks Advantage is a full-service Robo Advisor.
 Although the platform is designed to simplify wealth management with their automated service, the difference is in the active management format of your portfolio.

-The portfolio allocations for equity, commodities and fixed income are automatically adjusted monthly in accordance to the Zacks Investment Management team’s risk analysis and risk projections.
+The portfolio allocations for equity, commodities, and fixed income are automatically adjusted monthly in accordance with the Zacks Investment Management team’s risk analysis and risk projections.
 If you are a high-net-worth investor, you will love the flexibility of Zacks Advantage, since it combines automated ETF-based investment options and wealth management in one easy-to-use platform.